Tagada85/smiling-artichoke/src/pages/posts/react-hooks-effect.md

 Let's go into detail how the _useEffect_ hook works.

 - First, we create a state variable called _debateName_.
-If the state hook is still strange to you, I wrote something about the state hook.
+If the state hook is still strange to you, <a href="/posts/react-hooks-state">I wrote something about the state hook.<a/>

 - By using the _useEffect_ function, provided by the React API, we tell React we want to use an effect.
 Basically, we say: _I want to do something after my component is rendered_.
 The Effect hook takes a function as a parameter.
 That function is your effect!
 In this case, I'm using the browser API to modify the title of my document.
 You can do pretty much whatever you want in that function.